evanniko1/host_aware_synthetic_circuits/README.md

 This repo implements computational models that integrate gene circuits into the physiology of *Escherichia coli* host cells and is organized as follows: :contentReference[oaicite:0]{index=0}

-- `driver.jl` is a playground for the user;
+- `driver.jl` — interactive playground;
-- `helper.jl` contains all necessary helper functions to solve the ODEs, extract solutions, and run parameter sweeps;
-- `host_aware_models.jl` contains the definitions for each ODE system, *i.e.* an inducible reporter gene, the NOT, AND, and NAND gates — as a bonus this also includes a repressilator system; in all cases the code contains the $\kappa_{\mathrm{ini}}$ parameter that can be used to control the efficiency of translation initiation, as presented in Chapter 3;
+- `helper.jl` — ODE solving, postprocessing, parameter sweep utilities;
+- `host_aware_models.jl` — ODE systems for host-aware circuits (reporter, NOT, AND, NAND, repressilator);
-- `values.jl` contains the steady state values for a host cell that does not include the heterologous constructs introduced in this work — the steady state values are used as initial conditions for the host-aware models;
+- `values.jl` — host-only steady state used as initial condition for host-aware models;
-- `thesis_figures.jl` contains all necessary code and parameter values to reproduce the results presented in Chapters 2 and 3 of the thesis;
+- `thesis_figures.jl` — code and parameters to reproduce thesis figures;
+- `synthetic_dataset_generator.jl` — circuit-agnostic sampler + trajectory generator with optional config-driven parameter ranges;
+- `run_from_config.jl` — CLI wrapper to generate datasets from a YAML config, including Python-friendly .npz export in a dedicated output directory;
+- `config.yaml` — example configuration for dataset generation;
-- `./figures/` contains figures for the main results of Chapters 2 and 3.
+- `figures/` — saved figures for the main results of Chapters 2 and 3;

----
+- `generated_datasets/` — (created at runtime) JLD2/NPZ files produced by dataset generation scripts.

 ## Julia environment